 - German Society for Orthopedics and Trauma (DGOOC).

-- Association for Arthroscopy and Joint Surgery (AGA).
+- Society for Arthroscopy and Joint Surgery (AGA).

 - German Knee Society (DKG).

-- Society for Orthopaedic Traumatologic Sports Medicine (GOTS).
+- Society for Orthopedic Traumatologic Sports Medicine (GOTS).

 Awards and Prizes